electricprogramming/Scratch-Extensions/README.md

-this is my repo of scratch extensions... most of them don't work too well yet.
+> This is my repository of my scratch extensions (not all of them work too well yet)